| KaVoom!

 feature that's available in Windows Control Panel (Ease

 of Access).
 However, it doesn't work for some people.
+Perhaps

 a better solution is to install a device driver that